-Owning a home is a great achievement for any individual, but it comes with a slew of new responsibilities that can quickly become overwhelming—particularly if you are a first time homeowner.
-Today we are going to address an insurance question that has become increasingly common from new homeowners: do I need earthquake insurance?
+Owning a home is an excellent achievement for any individual, but it comes with a slew of new responsibilities that can quickly become overwhelming—mainly if you are a first-time homeowner.
+Let’s address an insurance question that has become increasingly common among new homeowners: do I need earthquake insurance?
 The short answer: maybe.
-The long answer requires a bit more explanation, so let’s start at the beginning.
+The long answer requires more explanation, so let’s start at the beginning.

-The majority of homeowners purchase a standard homeowners insurance policy and leave it at that.
-As far as they are concerned, that homeowners policy should cover any issues that arise from their home.
-It is called a homeowners insurance policy after all.
+Most homeowners purchase a standard homeowners insurance policy and leave it at that.
+As far as they are concerned, homeowners policy should cover any issues that arise from their home.
 Unfortunately, not all homeowners policies are the same, which means different policies cover different things.
-As it turns out, most standard homeowners policies do not include any kind of earthquake coverage.
-That means that if you want coverage, you will either have to purchase an earthquake coverage endorsement or an completely separate earthquake policy.
+As it turns out, most standard homeowners policies do not include earthquake coverage, and you must purchase an earthquake coverage endorsement or a separate earthquake policy if you want coverage.

-The amount of earthquake coverage you need is going to vary depending on a number of factors.
-The most important one to consider when buying a policy is the total cost of completely rebuilding your home.
-In the worst case scenario, you want to make sure your insurance policy can cover what you need it to.
+The amount of earthquake coverage you need will vary depending on several factors.
+The most important one to consider when buying a policy is the total cost of rebuilding your home, including materials and labor.
+In the worst-case scenario, you want to ensure your insurance policy can cover what you need.

-It’s also worth taking the time to do a complete inventory of all of the belongings in your home.
-That way you can more accurately estimate the cost of replacing anything that gets lost in the event of a catastrophic earthquake.
-Depending on what you have, it could be worth taking the time to have a professional appraiser come in and assess the value of your belongings for you.
+It’s also worth taking the time to do a complete inventory of all your belongings.
+That way, you can more accurately estimate the cost of replacing anything that gets lost in the event of a catastrophic earthquake.
+Depending on what you have, it could be worth taking the time to have a professional appraiser come in and assess your belongings’ value.

 Yes, earthquake insurance can be expensive.
-Premiums tend to range from $1,000 to $5,000 a year, depending on the amount of coverage you need.
-Most earthquake policies also come with fairly high deductibles, which means you will have to pay a decent amount out of pocket before your coverage kicks in.
-With that in mind, it probably would not make sense to invest in an earthquake policy if you don’t own your home outright.
-If you do, and you live in an area that experiences earthquakes, it’s probably worth the investment, Remember, if you don’t have a policy and lose your home to an earthquake the cost of rebuilding your home and replacing your valuables will have to come out of your own pocket.
+Premiums range from $1,000 to $5,000 annually, depending on the coverage you need.
+Most earthquake policies also come with high deductibles, meaning you will have to pay a decent amount out of pocket before your coverage kicks in.
+With that in mind, investing in an earthquake policy may not make sense if you don’t own your home outright.
+If you do and live in an area that experiences earthquakes, it’s worth the investment.
+Remember, if you don’t have a policy and lose your home to an earthquake, rebuilding your home and replacing your valuables will have to come out of your pocket.

-If you are interested in an earthquake policy, or just want to assess the state of your current insurance policies, we encourage you to reach out to the staff at TGS Insurance.
-TGS Insurance employees are experts in the insurance space and are always willing to work with you to find the right policy for your needs, and your budget.
-Visit www.tgsinsurance.com to learn more.
+If you want an earthquake policy or want to assess the state of your current insurance policies, we encourage you to reach out to the staff at TGS Insurance.
+Our agents are insurance experts and we’ll work to find the right policy for your needs and your budget.
+Visit our website to learn more!